 They can’t charge a co-pay or coinsurance.
 They can, however, tell you where you can or can’t get that shot — and bill you if you go somewhere else.
-So check with your insurer to see if you have to head to the doctor’s office or if the nearest pharmacy will suffice.
+So, check with your insurer to see if you must head to the doctor’s office or if the nearest pharmacy will suffice.

-More than one in every 10 Americans, or about 3.2 million people, are uninsured.
+More than one in every ten Americans, or about 3.2 million people, are uninsured.
 A free flu vaccine is harder to find if you don’t have insurance.
 But not impossible.

 Look to your employer.
-Some large companies offer free vaccines on-premises.
+Some large companies offer free vaccines on-site.
 If you’re a student, check out the college or university clinic.

 Have school-age children who need their shots?
 Check with their school.
 The CDC recommends everyone six months or older get one, and some school districts offer them for free.

 County health departments may offer free shots at a walk-in clinic or they may send a mobile clinic to a spot near you.
 Some county clinics open the door to anyone needing a shot, others offer the vaccines only for those most at-risk: children, seniors and those with compromised immune systems.
 Check your city or county website or follow them on social networks to get details on popup vaccination sites.

 When the bloggers at Cheapism went shopping, they found flu shots going for between $20 and $40 at retailers including CVS, Kroger, Sam’s Club, Target, Walgreens, and Walmart.
 Costco came in with the best deal at $19.99 for members and nonmembers alike.
 It also had the best deal for seniors who want a high-dose vaccine: $43.52.

 If you need your children vaccinated too, call ahead.
 Not all pharmacies administer the flu shot to those under 18.